Outlining The California OTS’ 2021 Highway Safety Plan

 Alcohol use is a major contributor to traffic accidents across the country and in California.
 The Office of Traffic Safety reported that in 2018, one person died every hour in an alcohol-impaired driving accident.
 Californians recognized the dangers of driving under the influence of alcohol.

-When surveyed, Californians answered that they thought that driving while under the influence of alcohol is the fifth most dangerous factor in deadly traffic accidents.
-The following facts illustrate how driving under the influence of alcohol has had a devastating effect statewide and nationally.
+When surveyed, Californians answered that they thought that driving while under the influence of alcohol is one of the major contributors to deadly traffic accidents.
+The following facts illustrate the effects of driving under the influence of alcohol statewide and nationally.

-• Across California, 1,069 people were killed in alcohol-impaired traffic accidents in 2018.
+• In California, over 1,000 people were killed in alcohol-impaired traffic accidents during the same year.

-Areas of California That Have the Highest Number of Alcohol-Impaired Traffic Fatalities and Injuries
+Areas Of California That Have A High Rate Of Alcohol-Impaired Traffic Fatalities And Injuries

 • Yuba